-Changing AHCI to IDE Mode through the HP Replicated Setup Utility

-Multiple AHCI systems can be reverted back to IDE mode using the HP Replicated Setup Utility.
+Changing AHCI to IDE Mode through the HP Replicated Setup Utility: Multiple AHCI systems can be reverted back to IDE mode using the HP Replicated Setup Utility.
 This utility allows for system BIOS settings to be replicated and distributed throughout an enterprise.
-The procedures and information about how to obtain the Replicated Setup Utility are described in the HP white paper "Business Desktop UEFI BIOS Tools" available at www.hp.com.
+The procedures and information about how to obtain the Replicated Setup Utility are described in the HP white paper "UEFI BIOS Tools for HP Business Desktops" available at http://h10032.www1.hp.com/ctg/Manual/c02932801.pdf.